ntblab/infant_neuropipe/prototype/link/scripts/retinotopy/README.md

 This directory can be created with FreeSurfer or by adapting iBEAT.
 To use Freesurfer you can use `scripts/run_recon.sh` as a script for launching the job.
 If using iBEAT then follow the steps described in the `convert_iBEAT-FS.md` README.
 This freesurfer directory must be able to have SUMA created from it.

+3. Make FSL and Freesurfer interoperable
+Use **sbatch ./scripts/retinotopy/FSLtoFS.sh $FREESURFER_NAME** to take the registration.feat folder in the secondlevel and align it with the Freesurfer directory defined by $FREESURFER_NAME

-3. Make the cuts in the inflated surface using tksurfer With the freesurfer directory set up you can run tksurfer to make cuts of the inflated surface.
+4. Make the cuts in the inflated surface using tksurfer With the freesurfer directory set up you can run tksurfer to make cuts of the inflated surface.
 Where you should make the cuts is outlined here: https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferOccipitalFlattenedPatch

 It might be possible to run this on the cluster but you probably need to pull it locally to keep your sanity.
 Regardless I am assuming that you are in a participant directory and that there is a folder called `./analysis/freesurfer/iBEAT/`.
 Once in the participant directory run the commands below, once for each hemisphere.
 This command creates a gifti file that can be used to help guide the cut, and then loads it in to tksurfer.
 This command assumes you have a file called `meridian_zstat3_aligned.nii.gz` in the directory which is created by the GLM.
 Alternatively, this file can be found in the data release in the `contrast_maps` section.